lefth/duplicate-finder/README.md

                                             is also a possibility of crashes when files are modified during reading
-        --no-truncate-db                    Keep the database file from the previous run -q, --quiet                             Reduces level of verbosity.
+        --no-truncate-db                    Keep the database file from the previous run -q, --quiet                             Reduces level of verbosity
-        --remember-checksums                Don't redo checksums that are already stored in a database.
+        --no-remember-checksums             Don't redo checksums that are already stored in a database.
-                                            Useful for resuming an operation without knowing at what stage it stopped, or adding additional paths to an operation that was completed
+                                            Useful for resuming an operation without knowing at what stage it stopped, or adding additional paths to an operation that was completed.
+This option only makes sense with --no-truncate-db
         --resume-stage3                     Resume a previous operation at stage 3: this computes any necessary full checksums, based on candidates (with matching short checksums) in an existing database file.
 Implies